 I have raised 2 sons here on Orcas Island, and now, have the pleasure of raising my Grandson.
 I am very close to my siblings, and family and enjoy spending time with them.
 I have 2 dogs and 1 cat, and look forward to adding a pygmy goat and a bunny to our family.

 My love sports, and have helped coach high school Volleyball and Softball and Coached Junior Squad Cheerleading.
 I was involved with helping the 4-H club at our school and our local Girl Scouts..
 I enjoyed being a teacher’s assistant and volunteer when I can in my Grandson’s classroom.
 I also enjoy traveling, art, crafts, music, sewing, cooking, horseback riding and water sports.

 Elysse Lightpool, Veterinary Assistant

-Lynn Cunningham, Hospital Manager
+Lynn Cunningham, Billing Manager

 I am thrilled to be a part of the OVS team.
 I grew up with my twin sister in Huntington Beach, California, and I have lived on Orcas for several years and love being part of the community.
 I love to meet and greet our island pet community and visitors with love and compassion.

 I enjoy traveling and have lived in Italy, where we adopted Rocky and he is now one of our very special dogs.
 Other pets include Tada, whom we adopted from the shelter, and our silly cat, Jinx.
 I also have two non-furry children (a boy and a girl) as well.

 My favorite things to do include theatre, anything beach or sunset related and I collect all sorts of trinkets with a lighthouse theme to it.